 If you apply for a degree program at TUM and have already completed courses in another, non-related program, you can make an application to have these courses recognized.
 If courses or previously earned credits are recognized to a certain amount, you will be placed in a higher subject semester (Fachsemester) of the degree program at TUM.

 Periods of study from identical or related degree programs will be officially recognized.
 This means that at TUM you will be enrolled in the semester corresponding your previous study times.
-After your enrollment at TUM, you additionally have to apply for the recognition of your previously earned credits at your department.
+After your enrollment at TUM, you additionally have to apply for the recognition of your previously earned credits at your department or school.

 Study periods from identical or related degree programs will be recognized automatically.
 At TUM you will be enrolled in the semester corresponding to your previous study times.
-After your enrollment, you additionally have to apply for the recognition of your previously earned credits at your department.
+After your enrollment, you additionally have to apply for the recognition of your previously earned credits at your department or school.
 Please make sure to contact your departmental academic student advisor early on!
+You can search for the corresponding contact in the right margin column under “Departmental Student Advising”.

 If you apply for a degree program at TUM and have already completed courses in another, non-related program, there are two different application processes to a higher subject semester (Fachsemester): the upstream and the downstream process.
 Please check the list below for the relevant process concerning your application.

-The upstream process starts with a mandatory advising session at the department before the online application.
-There, you will discuss your previously earned credits with a representative of the department.
+The upstream process starts with a mandatory advising session at the department or school before the online application.
+There, you will discuss your previously earned credits with a representative of the department or school.
 You fill in the application form to a higher subject semester (Fachsemester) during the advising session.
-With the signature of the department, the application form turns into a credit transfer report.
+With the signature of the department or school, the application form turns into a credit transfer report.
 You can then apply online, and submit the credit transfer report together with the other application documents.

 The downstream process starts with you applying directly via TUMonline.
 You fill in the application for the credit transfer report yourself and upload it together with the module descriptions and the grading system (not necessary if the German grading system was used) as one PDF-document during the online application.
-The relevant department then processes your application and decides whether sufficient credits can be recognized to place you in a higher subject semester (Fachsemester).
+The relevant department or school then processes your application and decides whether sufficient credits can be recognized to place you in a higher subject semester (Fachsemester).
+Please contact the responsible departmental student advisor in advance, who will also be able to tell you the application deadlines.

 Important: The credit transfer report should not be confused with the official procedure for recognizing previously earned credits, which can only be initiated once you have actually enrolled.
 The credit transfer report is always preliminary (except for programs with restricted admission) and the result may be changed after the official recognition process.

-In this list you will see how your department handles the recognition of credits.
+In this list you will see how your department or school handles the recognition of credits.
 Be sure to contact the departmental student academic advisor of your desired program in any case.

 |TUM School of Engineering and Design||depends on the program||Please contact the academic advisor of your program|